 This can be done all along the summer if needed (TRIMMING, VINE SHOOT PRICKING)

 - The LIFTING : Every four vine stocks, wood posts are hammered in.
 A wire (lifter) is stretched halfway up the plants and on each side of the row.
-The LIFTING consists in lifting these wires according to the growth.
+The LIFTING consists of lifting these wires according to the growth of the vine stocks.
 The wires are placed on the pins which are on the posts and are held by biodegradable staples.

-2016 was a particular year since the veraison started from the 20th of August on and the harvest only started on the 10th of September to last until the 25th of October.
+2016 was a particular year since the veraison started from the 20th of August and the harvest only started on the 10th of September and lasted until the 25th of October.